preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 Bing Search
 ------------
 When selecting "Bing Search" you can search for any Bing image, or use the predefined search categories, if any is set up.
-Bing search categories can be set up by an administrator in Omnia Admin (Systems/Settings/Media Picker).
+Bing search categories can be set up by an administrator in Omnia Admin.

 .. image:: media-picker-bing-search.png